Earth's energy budget: Energy inventory assessments

+Earth's outer crust and thick ice-covered regions have taken up relatively little of the excess energy.
+This is because excess heat at their surfaces flows inward only by means of thermal conduction, and thus penetrates only several tens of centimeters on the daily cycle and only several tens of meters on the annual cycle.
+Much of the heat uptake goes either into melting ice and permafrost or into evaporating more water from soils.

+Measurements at top of atmosphere (TOA)

-Several satellites directly measure the energy absorbed and radiated by Earth, and thus by inference the energy imbalance.
-The NASA Earth Radiation Budget Experiment (ERBE) project involves three such satellites: the Earth Radiation Budget Satellite (ERBS), launched October 1984; NOAA-9, launched December 1984; and NOAA-10, launched September 1986.
+Several satellites measure the energy absorbed and radiated by Earth, and thus by inference the energy imbalance.
+These are located top of atmosphere (TOA) and provide data covering the globe.
+The NASA Earth Radiation Budget Experiment (ERBE) project involved three such satellites: the Earth Radiation Budget Satellite (ERBS), launched October 1984; NOAA-9, launched December 1984; and NOAA-10, launched September 1986.

-NASA's Clouds and the Earth's Radiant Energy System (CERES) instruments are part of its Earth Observing System (EOS) since 1998.
+NASA's Clouds and the Earth's Radiant Energy System (CERES) instruments are part of its Earth Observing System (EOS) since March 2000.
 CERES is designed to measure both solar-reflected (short wavelength) and Earth-emitted (long wavelength) radiation.
-Analysis of CERES data by its principal investigators showed an increasing trend in EEI from +0.42±0.48 W/m2 in 2005 to +1.12±0.48 W/m2 in 2019.
+The CERES data showed increases in EEI from +0.42±0.48 W/m2 in 2005 to +1.12±0.48 W/m2 in 2019.
 Contributing factors included more water vapor, less clouds, increasing greenhouse gases, and declining ice that were partially offset by rising temperatures.
 Subsequent investigation of the behavior using the GFDL CM4/AM4 climate model concluded there was a less than 1% chance that internal climate variability alone caused the trend.

 Other researchers have used data from CERES, AIRS, CloudSat, and other EOS instruments to look for trends of radiative forcing embedded within the EEI data.
 Their analysis showed a forcing rise of +0.53±0.11 W/m2 from years 2003 to 2018.
 About 80% of the increase was associated with the rising concentration of greenhouse gases which reduced the outgoing longwave radiation.

 Further satellite measurements including TRMM and CALIPSO data have indicated additional precipitation, which is sustained by increased energy leaving the surface through evaporation (the latent heat flux), offsetting some of the increase in the longwave greenhouse flux to the surface.

 It is noteworthy that radiometric calibration uncertainties limit the capability of the current generation of satellite-based instruments, which are otherwise stable and precise.
 As a result, relative changes in EEI are quantifiable with an accuracy which is not also achievable for any single measurement of the absolute imbalance.

-In situ measurements

-Global surface temperature (GST): GST is calculated by averaging temperatures measured at the surface of the sea along with air temperatures measured over land.
-Reliable data extending to at least 1880 shows that GST has undergone a steady increase of about 0.18°C per decade since about year 1970.

-Ocean heat content (OHC): Ocean waters are especially effective absorbents of solar energy and have far greater total heat capacity than the atmosphere.
-Research vessels and stations have sampled sea temperatures at depth and around the globe since before 1960.
-Additionally after year 2000, an expanding network of over 3000 Argo robotic floats has measured the temperature anomaly, or equivalently the heat content change (ΔOHC).
-Since at least 1990, OHC has increased at a steady or accelerating rate.
-These changes provide the most robust indirect measure of EEI since the oceans take up over 90% of the excess heat: